AveryData/AveryData.github.io/_learning/marketing.md

 $CPM = Cost Per Mille (Thousand)$

 But it also has subgroups, usually by age.

+## 5 C's

+### Customers
+Potential buyers with wants and needs that the company aims to fulfill.
+They are the focal point.

+### Company
+Organization of business unit providing certain goods or services.

+### Competitors
+Organizations that try to fill the same needs of the same customers you are aiming for.
+Porter's Five Forces.
+Have to be different than others, otherwise you're a commodity and it is just the cheapest price.

+### Collaborators
+External business entities that work with the company to create value for the customers.
+Raw material suppliers, distributors, marketing agencies, retailers.

+### Context
+Environment the business operates like laws, cultural, economic conditions.
+PESTEL analysis.

+## Life Line
+Awareness -> Engagement -> Acquisition -> Segmentation -> Retention -> Support

+You have to first learn about it.
+Understand why it's interesting.
+Start paying.
+Market to specific customers that you already have.
+Convince existing customers to buy again.
+Satisfy your customer so much they share and market for you.

+## Buyer Journey
+Discovery.
+Consideration.
+Decision.

+###### What brands do you advocate for?
+Why?

+## Customer Profile / Personas
+It's always good to come up with a person you're trying to sell to.
+Give them a name.
+Find their pain points.

+## Mass Marketing
+Everyone is the same and everyone is a potential Customer

+## Target Marketing
+Very specific.

 #### Rating
 Rating is the percentage of people who own TV's who are tuned into the program.